rooftop-media/quickshapes/blueprint/0_0_Intro.md

 ###  Initial Outline.

 > *Eventually you'll want more than squares and triangles,*
-> *but that seems like a good starting point for version 1.0.*
+> *but those 2 shapes seems like a good starting point for version 1.0.*
 >
 > *You write down some simple examples you can imagine...*